MaicolBlanco/freeCodeCampProjects/README.md

 - npm install
 - npm run dev

-## The First Component is about of the basic use React
+## The First Component:
+Is about of the basic use React

+## The Second Component:
+This component uses React.useState to take control of the state.
+It is still a basic component but it begins with the use of states.